jenimathew2001/Horse_Win_Prediction/README.md

 This chart shows the top 20 horses with the most wins in the dataset. *Jordan Electrics* stands out with the highest number of wins, followed by several others that consistently perform well.

 **Why this matters:**
 This helps us sanity-check the model.
 If it's assigning high probabilities to horses like these (who actually win often), that's a strong sign it’s learning useful patterns.
-It also highlights horses that might be consistently beating expectations—possibly uncovering talent or conditions the market isn't pricing in correctly.
+It also highlights horses that might be consistently beating expectations, possibly uncovering talent or conditions the market isn't pricing in correctly.

 ---